-The Outsiders, the melodramatic teen flick bursting with 60’s nostalgia, firmly established the Hollywood brat pack in 1983.
+The Outsiders, a melodramatic teen flick bursting with 60’s nostalgia, firmly established the Hollywood brat pack in 1983.
 Under esteemed director Francis Ford Coppola, this goofy group of talented youngsters transformed into tough greasers who rocked leather jackets and bared glinting switchblades with criminal ease.
 Read on for the official ranking of these iconic juvenile delinquents.

 Filming ‘The Outsiders’